ocaml/ocaml.org/site/README.md

 need to be re-exposed.
 Also, note that we choose to repeat the folder name (e.g. "releases") in the module name (e.g. "ReleasesIndex.js").

-### Do not use next server side featurs, such as getServerSideProps
+### Do not use nextjs server side features, such as getServerSideProps

 In order to ensure that this site remains a static site, do not make use of nextjs's `getServerSideProps` functionality.
 More [functionality to avoid is enumerated in the nextjs docs](https://nextjs.org/docs/advanced-features/static-html-export#caveats).